Mounting and Hanging Textiles

 Mounting on Stretchers

-fabric may be stretched and stapled or tacked over a wooden frame, canvas stretchers, or
+fabric that is stretched and stapled or tacked over a wooden frame.

 can be stretched over a sturdy canvas, with an intermediate layer of soft cotton

 flannel.
 The weaving is then hand sewn to the stretched fabric(s), leaving the

 desired border.
 Heavy, unbleached Utrecht linen canvas was used in the example shown.

 This can be purchased, along with artists' canvas stretchers in most